Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem

-We prove that the Bayes risk induced by the resulting full-Bayes decision rule attains the Optimal Bayes risk, namely the risk of the Bayes Oracle defined in \cite{bogdan2011asymptotic}, up to some multiplicative constant.
-This is the first optimality result of its kind in the literature, in the problem of simultaneous hypothesis testing using one-group priors, where a non-degenerate prior is used on the global shrinkage parameter.
-The result obtained is adaptive in nature, in that the optimality holds good for a broad range of sparsity levels of the mean vector.
-This result reinforces the argument that appropriately designed one-group shrinkage priors, which are computationally easier to handle, can be very reasonable alternatives to two-groups priors for inference in sparse problems. \\ Most of our proofs require making use of novel technical arguments and establishing interesting sharper bounds on quantities of interest as compared to those available in the literature.
+We prove, in a first result of its kind in this problem, that the Bayes risk of our full-Bayes decision rule asymptotically attains the risk of the Bayes Oracle defined in \cite{bogdan2011asymptotic}, up to some constant.
+This reinforces the argument that one-group shrinkage priors can be very reasonable alternatives to two-groups priors for inference in sparse problems. \\